The Dispossessed

 The Dispossessed (subtitled An Ambiguous Utopia) is a 1974 anarchist utopian science fiction novel by American writer Ursula K. Le Guin, one of her seven Hainish Cycle novels.
 It is one of a small number of books to win all three awards—Hugo, Locus, and Nebula—for best science fiction or fantasy novel.
 It achieved a degree of literary recognition unusual for science fiction because of its exploration of themes such as anarchism and revolutionary societies, capitalism, utopia, individualism, and collectivism.

 The novel features the development of the mathematical theory underlying a fictional ansible, a device capable of faster-than-light communication, which can send messages without delay, even between star systems.
 This device plays a critical role in the Hainish Cycle.
-The invention of the ansible places the novel first in the internal chronology of the Hainish Cycle, although it was the fifth to be published.
+The invention of the ansible places the novel first in the internal chronology of the Hainish Cycle, although it was the sixth to be published.

 Background

 In her introduction to the Library of America reprint in 2017, Le Guin reflected on her past 40 years by writing:

 The Dispossessed started as a very bad short story, which I didn't try to finish but couldn't quite let go.
 There was a book in it, and I knew it, but the book had to wait for me to learn what I was writing about and how to write about it.
 I needed to understand my own passionate opposition to the war that we were, endlessly it seemed, waging in Vietnam, and endlessly protesting at home.
 If I had known then that my country would continue making aggressive wars for the rest of my life, I might have had less energy for protesting that one.
 But, knowing only that I didn't want to study war no more, I studied peace.
 I started by reading a whole mess of utopias and learning something about pacifism and Gandhi and nonviolent resistance.
 This led me to the nonviolent anarchist writers such as Peter Kropotkin and Paul Goodman.
 With them I felt a great, immediate affinity.
 They made sense to me in the way Lao Tzu did.
 They enabled me to think about war, peace, politics, how we govern one another and ourselves, the value of failure, and the strength of what is weak.

 So, when I realized that nobody had yet written an anarchist utopia, I finally began to see what my book might be.
 And I found that its principal character, whom I'd first glimpsed in the original misbegotten story, was alive and well—my guide to Anarres.

 Le Guin's parents, anthropologist Alfred and writer Theodora Kroeber, were friends with J. Robert Oppenheimer; Le Guin stated that Oppenheimer was the model for Shevek, the book's protagonist.